 Ingredients (makes 1 serving):

 - Mix the chia seeds, coconut milk, water and Erythritol.
-If you prefer a smoother texture, use ground chia seeds or place the mixture into a blender and pulse until smooth.
+If you prefer a smoother texture, use ground chia seeds (note: ground chia seeds may taste bitter).

 - Add fresh orange zest (or orange extract) ...